Lou Perez (wrestler): Florida Championship Wrestling (1988)

-Trained by Boris Malenko, Perez began wrestling in Championship Wrestling from Florida in late 1988 facing Scotty the Body and later teamed with Rex King and Austin in a 6-man tag team match against Scotty the Body, Bob Cook and Jim Backlund.
+Trained by Boris Malenko, Perez began wrestling in Championship Wrestling from Florida in late 1988.
+His first match came in a losing effort as he teamed with Denny Brown against The Star Riders at an FCW TV taping in Tampa, FL or May 10, 1988.
+The rookie wrestler then gained his first victory in his very first singles match, defeating Scotty the Body one week later.
+After going undefeated throughout the summer, Perez would challenge unsuccessfully for the World Class World Light Heavyweight and lose to Eric Embry on July 30, 1988.
+He later teamed with Rex King and Austin in a 6-man tag team match against Scotty the Body, Bob Cook and Jim Backlund.
 Briefly appearing in the Professional Wrestling Federation the following year, Perez feuded with PWF Junior Heavyweight Champion Jim Backlund facing him on March 11, 1989.